 To prepare properly for salary negotiations, begin your research long before the interview.

-- Research salary ranges for the job function that either the employer and/or the industry have established.
+- Research salary ranges for the job function that either the employer and/or the industry

 - Educate to Career Salary Calculator Center